 If you are not accepted into our program, we will recommend a dental treatment that we feel is in your best interest to pursue.
 The fee for this process is non-refundable, but copies of any radiographs taken may be sent to another dentist upon request.

-If you already have an outside dentist and you are seeking specialty dental care, including, but not limited to endodontic (root canal), periodontic (gums), oral surgery, implants, orthodontics (braces), and oral pathology services, our specialty clinics will accept direct referrals.
+If you already have an outside dentist and you are seeking specialty dental care, including, but not limited to endodontic (root canal), periodontic (gums), implants, orthodontics (braces), and oral pathology services, our specialty clinics will accept direct referrals.
 Appointments in the specialty clinics may be made by phone at 215-898-8965, and a written referral from your provider is required.
 Upon completion of the work for which you have been referred, you must go back to your outside dentist for the remainder of your care.
 We are unable to accept you for any treatment other than the one prescribed by your provider.